ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 <br />

 ### Game invitation

 TODO: do proper links with the game part of the documentation when it's going to be ready.
 Since Peacemakers is a platform for playing pong, an invitation to play pong is an important feature.
-User can invite others to Pong Duel from either [chat page](#chat) or another [user's profile page](./USER_MANAGEMENT.md#user-search-and-user-profiles).
+User can invite others to Pong Duel from either **[Chat page](#chat)** or **Duel Menu page**.

 <figure align="center">
   <figcaption>Send invitation from Chat page</figcaption>